-It is important to provide plenty of toys to entertain these intelligent pets.
+It is essential to provide plenty of enrichment such as foraging toys and tunnels to entertain these intelligent pets.
 It is however, important to bear in mind that ferrets will easily demolish many pet shop toys, so only sturdy toys should be used.
-Ferrets can also be trained to wear a harness, and can be taken out to explore, but again do not forget their curious nature.
+Several hours of supervised play should be encouraged daily.
+Ferrets can also be trained to wear a harness, and can be taken out to explore.